edamla/mediterraneanagency/_books/2021-09-01-servants-of-shame.md

 Told” alongside “You Are Not Alone,” also shares Füsun’s life journey, the bitter and sweet events she experiences, in “Shameful Fellows.”
-The author draws attention to the quagmire that intel- lectuals who have fallen into different ideologies find themselves in the novel and provides solutions by showing them the right path to salvation.
+The author draws attention to the quagmire that intellectuals who have fallen into different ideologies find themselves in the novel and provides solutions by showing them the right path to salvation.
 You will read Füsun’s journey from feminism to Islamic